finnito/Science/content/12phy/as91523/4-standing-waves.md

 ## Musical Wind Instruments

 - In order to produce different frequencies in a wind instrument, wind is generally sent past a sharp lip.
-- This sharp lip will create a large number of frequencies, but only specific ones will produce standing waves and therefore resonant frequencies.
+- Air moving past this sharp lip will create a large number of frequencies, but only specific ones will produce standing waves and therefore resonant frequencies.

 ![](../assets/sharp-lip.png)